The Starving Games

-The Starving Games is a 2013 American parody film written and directed by Jason Friedberg and Aaron Seltzer and produced by Peter Safran, Friedberg & Seltzer.
+The Starving Games is a 2013 American independent parody film written and directed by Jason Friedberg and Aaron Seltzer and produced by Peter Safran, Friedberg & Seltzer.
 The film parodies The Hunger Games and it stars Maiara Walsh, Cody Christian, Brant Daugherty, Lauren Bowles and Diedrich Bader.
 It is the first film in Friedberg and Seltzer's long-running partnership to be distributed independently.
 It was released simultaneously in theaters and video on demand by distribution start-up Ketchup Entertainment.
 The film was released on November 8, 2013 to negative reviews.

 Plot

 Kantmiss Evershot practices archery in the forest, but her boyfriend, Dale, surprises her; the arrow accidentally hits The Wizard of Oz.
 They return to District 12, where children afraid of getting picked for the Games deliberately injure and mutilate themselves to avoid selection.
 Harry, Ron, and Hermione are seen being forcibly removed from District 12.
 Kantmiss gives her younger sister, Petunia, a golden pin with a "courageous bird" that will help keep her safe.
 The pin turns out to be a chicken, and Petunia then injures herself with it and crashes into a house.
 At the Gathering for the 75th Annual Starving Games, President Snowballs explains his reason for separating America into districts and lists ridiculous prizes for winning, including a half-eaten pickle.
 During the drawing for District 12's contestants, the hostess draws several gag names ("Hugh Janus", "Phil Mahooters", and "Dean Gulberry") to no avail.
 Petunia has her name drawn, but manipulates Kantmiss into volunteering by crying fake tears, so she can eat Kantmiss' pet hamster if she doesn't return.
 Dale also tries volunteering, but the town idiot, Peter Malarkey, does so first.
 Kantmiss and Peter are taken to the Capitol, where they attend a televised interview in front of a live audience.
 Kantmiss wears a dress that catches on fire and burns her when she spins in it during her interview.
 Peter reveals in his interview that he has a crush on Marco, a fellow contestant.